1984–85 Football League: Third Division

-Bradford City’s Third Division championship glory was overshadowed on the final day of the season when a fire at their Valley Parade ground killed 56 spectators – including two followers of their opponents Lincoln City.
+Bradford City's Third Division championship glory was overshadowed on the final day of the season when a fire at their Valley Parade ground killed 56 spectators – including two followers of their opponents Lincoln City.

 The other two promotion places in the Third Division were occupied by Millwall and Hull City.

 Going down from the Third Division were Cambridge United (who won just four games all season), Orient, Burnley and Preston North End.
 Burnley and Preston were founder members of the Football League who had reached great heights in the past – just 25 years ago Burnley had been league champions.
-Those successes were now very much a distant memory as both clubs slid into the league's fourth tier for the first time.
+Those successes were now very much a distant memory as all three clubs slid into the league's fourth tier for the first time.

 Swansea City, who had finished sixth in the First Division just three years earlier, continued to suffer as a result of their financial problems as they narrowly avoided a third successive relegation.